adeleke5140/portfolio-v2/src/app/blog/posts/unix-notes.md

        curl is a tool for transferring data from or to a server using URLs.
 It
 ```

-`man` pages are awesome because they give prvide detailed explanation of the util.
+`man` pages are awesome because they give detailed explanation of the util.
 When the internet is down, it will come in handy.

 Mosh is a great tool for working with `SSH` connections like the one I have on DigitalOcean.
 It improves keystroke latency and you can read more about it [here](./mosh.md)